judd147/BC-Cancer/StandUpDocuments/Week-3-September-23-retrospective.md

 ## Additional Comments
 Add any additional comments or notes that may be relevant.
-- Keep doing our best! :D
+- Stay healthy and keep doing our best! :D